awelm/blog/content/posts/simplifying-the-gnu-c-sine-function.md

 math: true
 ---

 Have you ever wondered how computers calculate trigonometric functions like `sin` and `cos`?
-Back in the day people used precomputed lookup tables, but this approach doesn't scale when handling floating point inputs with higher precision.
 You might recall from calculus that any differentiable function can be expressed as an infinite polynomial sum known as the [Taylor Series](https://en.wikipedia.org/wiki/Taylor_series).
 I always assumed that trigonometric function implementations used Taylor Series under the hood because CPUs are only capable of basic arithmetic.

 I recently decided to dive into the [glibc](https://www.gnu.org/software/libc/) (GNU C Library) source code to verify whether the `sin` function was actually implemented using the Taylor Series.
 While reading the source code for the Taylor Series calculation, I noticed some small improvements I could make.
 This article discusses the [changes](https://patchwork.sourceware.org/project/glibc/patch/20211212183503.9332-1-akilawelihinda@ucla.edu/) I merged into glibc and the background knowledge required to understand them.